 Since there are two versions of the same application, the quality assurance process is faster because it allows more testing.
 We can run a similar test on two platforms, reducing our QA workload by 50% and reducing QA time.
 However, you will still need to do manual testing in the same fashion as for native programming – since QA specialists will have to manually examine both applications for each platform.

 Sometimes it’s also an exclusive option when you need a very specific solution.
 If you have to create a stable biometrics authentication process or integrate with a KYC (know your customer) service, React Native is probably your only choice.

-Down to the big question: which one is better, Flutter or React Native?
+Down to the big question: which one is better, Flutter vs React Native?
 To be completely honest, we’ve got a really close tie here.
-The answer depends on your resources and the kinds of apps you’re looking to develop.
-While React Native has been around for a longer period, Flutter is an exciting (and usually swifter) newcomer.
+To briefly differentiate them, React Native is geared toward web developers, whereas Flutter is targeted towards the group of native app developers.
+However, the answer depends on your resources and the apps you want to develop.
+While React Native has been around longer, Flutter is an exciting (and usually swifter) newcomer.

-We hope that this Flutter vs React Native comparison will help you make up your mind.
-If you need any help with React Native or Flutter development, don’t hesitate to get in touch.
+We hope that this Flutter vs React Native article will help you compare these two frameworks and give the first support when deciding which one to choose for your next app development project.
+If you need any help with React Native or Flutter development, don’t hesitate to contact Miquido’s experts.
 We’re more than happy to talk!
-You can also visit our page about cross-platform app development.